-- Beetroot
+- Beet

 - Vegetables

 - Fruit

 This Census data was then combined with standard agricultural energy use benchmarks, as developed by An Teagasc, the UK Carbon Trust and the Department of the Environment, Food and Rural Affairs (DEFRA) in Britain.
 These energy benchmarks were applied to the different agricultural activities, to calculate a total energy use.
-The total energy use for all the activities was broken down into electricity, heat and mobile machinery.
-The energy benchmarks for livestock, were in terms of related energy consumption of different livestock types broken down by energy use - i.e. for electricity, for heat, or in mobile machinery, - per livestock unit.
-Similarly, the crops and horticulture energy benchmarks were in terms of energy use per hectare of area farmed.
+The total energy use for the three different activities (livestock, crops and horticulture) was broken down into electricity, heat and mobile machinery.
+The energy benchmarks for livestock were in terms of related energy consumption of different livestock types broken down by energy use - i.e. electricity, heat and mobile machinery, the crops and horticulture energy benchmarks were in terms of energy use per hectare of area farmed.

-The energy use by fuel split was then converted into CO_2 emissions, which were totalled to give the total final energy related emissions from agriculture.
+The energy use by fuel type was then converted into CO_2 emissions, which were totalled to give the total final energy related emissions from agriculture.

-It is widely recognised that agriculture practices, namely the keeping of livestock, produce a large amount of GHG emissions, which may not be quantified by energy-related CO2 emissions.
+It is widely recognised that agriculture practices, namely the keeping of livestock, produce a large amount of GHG emissions, which may not be quantified by energyrelated CO2 emissions.
 These GHG emissions commonly arise from animal grazing and waste.
 Therefore, to quantify these emissions, emission benchmarks were obtained from Cranfield University's 2008 report 'Defra Farm Business Survey Energy Module'.
 This report set emission benchmarks for different livestock types in the UK, and the emissions were further broken down into two types of GHG emitting activities: